 The Best Equity ETFs

-These stock-focused exchange-traded funds that invest in stocks all earn Morningstar’s top rating.
+These exchange-traded funds that invest in stocks all earn Morningstar’s top rating.

 A good place to start your screening process is with the Morningstar Analyst Rating.
-Funds that earn our top rating--Gold--are those that we think are most likely to outperform over a full market cycle.
+ETFs that earn our top rating—Gold—are those that we think are most likely to outperform over a full market cycle.

-Today, we’re taking a look at the top-rated stock-focused ETFs in three main asset-allocation buckets: U.S. large companies, U.S. mid-cap and small companies, and diversified international stocks.
+Today, we’re taking a look at the best stock-focused ETFs in three main asset-allocation categories: U.S. large company stocks, U.S. mid-cap and small company stocks, and international stocks.

 The funds in this group provide exposure to the stocks of large companies, making them fine anchors for an equity portfolio.
 But there are strategic differences among them.